 Interest rate forecast 2026: when will rates go up in Australia?

-The RBA held the cash rate in December, in line with the predictions of the big four banks – economists have now predicted what could happen with rates from here.
+The RBA raised the cash rate at its first meeting for 2026 – economists have now predicted what could happen with rates from here.

-The RBA held the cash rate in December, in line with the predictions of the big four banks – economists have now predicted what could happen with rates from here.
+The RBA raised the cash rate at its first meeting for 2026 – economists have now predicted what could happen with rates from here.

-The bank’s board makes its next announcement on Tuesday February 3, but at this point, the question is if, rather than when we will see any interest rate relief in the new year.
+The bank’s board makes its next announcement on Tuesday March 17, and at this point, the big banks are split on whether we’ll see any further hikes in the months to come.

 What do the major banks say about future cash rate hikes?